R.E.O./T.W.O.

 R.E.O./T.W.O. is the second studio album released by the Illinois-based rock band REO Speedwagon, released in 1972.
 Under the leadership of guitarist Gary Richrath, this album continued the musical direction set on 1971's REO Speedwagon with Richrath's own compositions carrying the record.

 R.E.O./T.W.O. launched REO on its first national tour and presented a more polished production than the band‘s debut album; however, it still retained the progressive rock leanings that they were to ditch following the arrival of Mike Murphy and did not even have a slightly successful single to rival “Sophisticated Lady”.
 Despite this and R.E.O./T.W.O.’s failure to dent the Billboard Top 200, it has remained more readily available than the debut.
 The album went gold on August 13, 1981.

-The album introduced Kevin Cronin as vocalist and contributing songwriter to the band, replacing Terry Luttrell.
+The album introduced Kevin Cronin as vocalist, guitarist and contributing songwriter to the band, replacing Terry Luttrell.
 Notable tracks on the album include Richrath’s political “Golden Country” as well as "Like You Do".
-Both songs, as well as Cronin’s “Music Man”, are frequently part of the band's current setlist.
+Both songs, as well as Cronin’s “Music Man”, are frequently part of the band's setlist.